 Cold Beverage Consultative Group

-Queen’s Cold Beverage Consultative Committee
+Queen’s Cold Beverage Agreement

-The group provided feedback on options for cold beverage supply and assisted with developing procurement criteria, including preparation of the Request for Proposal (RFP) in Fall 2022 (as was completed for the 2012 contract).
-Before the most recent RFP went out, the group engaged the campus community through surveying, focus groups, open forums, and feedback review, as well as participated in proponent evaluation and selection as applicable.
+In October 2021, a committee of stakeholders formed the Cold Beverage Consultative Group with membership and student representation as set out below.
+The group assisted with developing procurement criteria, including preparation of the Request for Proposal (RFP) in Fall 2022, and provided feedback on options for cold beverage supply.
+To inform the procurement process, the group engaged the campus community through surveying, focus groups, open forums, and feedback review, and participated in proponent evaluation and selection, as applicable.

 Project Updates